-- 1. Get to know the protocols and target species by carefully reviewing this handbook and/or attending a training. - 2.
+- 1. Get to know the protocols and target species by carefully reviewing this handbook, watching the recorded trainings on the Firefly Atlas website, and/or attending an in-person training. - 2.
 Visit sites during the firefly season and use the standardized protocols to survey for fireflies. - 3.
 Submit your data and photos via the Firefly Atlas portal.